IamAlphena/quizgame/README.md

 * Time remaining is your final score
 * Game over when timer is 0 or there are no questions remaining
 * Saves score to local storage with your initials
+* Displays all saved scores after new score saved

 ## Systems Used
 * HTML